DrakeMorrison/TECC-Quiz/README.md

 ### Description:
 ##### "Timed First-Aid Quiz"

+> Intended primarily for Non-Tactical Emergency Personnel during high-variability and high-risk engagements.
+Not intended for Civilians.

 > Users log in each time they wish to save a friend.
 They can view the results of previous games and see their friend list.

 > When they start a new game, they are presented with a question and several answers they have to pick between while they are timed.